What You’ll Learn 🖥️

 Line

-The X-axis type can be either linear or logarithmic.
-Y-axis can be:
+The X-axis can be set to either linear or logarithmic scale.

 Linear